frostplexx/obsidian-github-issues/README.md

 - **Rich Preview:** View a comprehensive preview of the embedded issues, including their status, comments, assignees, labels, and other relevant details.
 This feature helps you quickly gain context and stay informed about the progress of your issues.

 ## Installation

+### Prerequisites
+Before installing the Obsidian GitHub Issues plugin, you need to generate a Personal Access Token (PAT) for your GitHub account.
+This token is used to authenticate your Obsidian app with GitHub and enable the plugin to access your GitHub repositories.
+To generate a PAT, follow these steps:

+- Navigate to your GitHub account settings.
+- Click on the "Developer Settings" tab.
+- Select "Personal Access Tokens" from the sidebar.
+- Click on the "Generate New Token (classic)" button.
+- Give it a name and an expiration date.
+- The token needs the following permissions:
+  - If you want to use the plugin with public and private repositories, you need to select the following permissions:
+    - repo (Full control of private repositories)
+  - If you only want to use the plugin with public repositories, you need to select the following permissions:
+    - public_repo (Access public repositories)
+- Click on the "Generate Token" button.
+- Copy the generated token and save it somewhere safe.
+- **Note:** This token is only displayed once.
+If you lose it, you will have to generate a new one.

+### Install from Obsidian

 To install the Obsidian GitHub Issues plugin, follow these steps:

 - Open Obsidian and navigate to the "Community Plugins" section in the settings.